iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/04-native-tokens-transaction.md

 ## Find an Output That Can Cover Storage Costs

 Once you know the storage costs, the problem is simply finding a suitable target Output from the Outputs your source address is controlling, as shown in the snippet below.
-The indexer plugin is used to find the unspent Basic Outputs that can fit your purpose.The `hasNativeTokens` filter condition is set to `false` to avoid conflicts with **Input #1**.
+The indexer plugin is used to find the unspent Basic Outputs that can fit your purpose.
+The `hasNativeTokens` filter condition is set to `false` to avoid conflicts with **Input #1**.
 Once you have a list of potential Outputs, the first that has the minimal amount of `SMR` you need will be used. **Please take into account that the edge case of obtaining an Output of the exact amount is not covered in this script**.

 ```typescript
 const outputList2 = await indexerPlugin.basicOutputs({